The code for this benchmark can be found at https://github.com/duckdblabs/db-benchmark and has been forked from https://github.com/h2oai/db-benchmark.

 scripts or VERSION files, with updates to the time.csv and log.csv files

-of a run on a c6id.metal machine.
-To facilitate creating an instance
+of a run on a c6id.metal machine or c6id.4xlarge.
+If using a

 identical to the one with the current results, the script

-was created.
+were created.
 The script does the

 following